Single umbilical artery

 The umbilical cord typically contains two arteries and one vein.
 Single umbilical artery (SUA) refers to a variation of umbilical cord structure in which there is only one umbilical artery.
 The incidence ranges from 0.5 to 6 percent of pregnancies, depending on the population studied.

 SUA is an isolated finding in approximately 65 percent of affected fetuses .
-In the remainder, aneuploidy with or without structural malformations and intrauterine growth restriction are present and congenital anomalies.
+In the remainder, SUA is associated with aneuploidy, intrauterine growth restriction, and/or additional congenital anomalies.

 Between three and five weeks of gestation, the umbilical cord is formed by the fusion of the yolk sac and the body stalk .
 During this process, the two umbilical veins fuse to form a single vein.
 The umbilical vein carries oxygenated blood from the placenta to the fetus.
 Concurrently, the umbilical arteries arise from the allantois, which is a portion of the yolk sac.
 The umbilical arteries carry deoxygenated blood from the fetus to the placenta.